sha-lin/githubsearch/README.md

 * Search using the form at the top

-* If you want to clone this project, got to this link.
+* If you want to clone this project, got to this link  https://hardcore-albattani-e886d0.netlify.app/.
 Paste this url link to your Visual Studio Code and on your terminal , type : git clone(paste URL)

 ## Known Bugs